GoogleCloudPlatform/community/tutorials/dlp-hybrid-inspect/index.md

 ---

 Cloud Data Loss Prevention (Cloud DLP) can help you to discover, inspect, and classify sensitive elements in your data.
 This document shows how to use the Cloud
-DLP [_hybrid inspection method_](https://cloud.google.com/dlp/docs/reference/rest/v2/HybridInspectDlpJobRequest) along with a JDBC driver to inspect samples of tables in a SQL database like MySQL, SQL Server, or PostgreSQL.
-You can configure several parameters, including the database host, username, password, number of rows to sample, and what Cloud DLP hybrid job ID to use.
-Passwords are sent using Cloud Secret Manager to avoid exposing them through the command line.
+DLP [_hybrid inspection method_](https://cloud.google.com/dlp/docs/reference/rest/v2/HybridInspectDlpJobRequest) with a JDBC driver to inspect samples of tables in a SQL database like MySQL, SQL Server, or PostgreSQL.

 ## Configuration and build